Documentation Index

 This option indicates that the AI can generate copies with emojis.
 However, not all options might include emojis.

-6. To add a deep link to your message, select one of the deep link types to enter your key and value.
+Select one of the deep link types to enter your key and value or add an existing deep link.
 Read more on deep links.

 Your title goes here